I was at Target Field, watching a game with my wife. We had fantastic seats and I could get a great look at each player as they came up to bat.

 That’s an odd statement out of context and perhaps a strange one even within context.
 I regret sharing that with you, and I regret further that I leaned the wrong direction and said that not to my wife, but to the older woman sitting next to me.

 OK, I made that last part up, but it would’ve been funny to see the look on a stranger’s face if you’d begin to talk to them about how strong the 6’3″, 245 pound Sal Perez looks through his seat and thighs.

 haunch |hônCH, hänCH| noun a buttock and thigh considered together, in a human or animal. • the leg and loin of an animal, such as a deer, as food: haunch of caribou meat.

-This level of contact is key in that the league average for BABIP (batting average on ball in play) hovers around .290-.300, meaning that since Perez puts so many balls in play so frequently he’s going to give your fantasy baseball team a boost in AVG.
-Even if his batted balls for for hits at an average rate, which they won’t (his LD% was a great 24.2%), his batting average will help you.
+This level of contact is key in that the league average for BABIP (batting average on ball in play) hovers around .295-.305, meaning that since Perez puts so many balls in play (as line drives to boot, as evidenced by his 20.5 % LD%) so frequently he’s going to give your fantasy baseball team a boost in AVG.

 Now let’s get back to those powerful haunches.
 He’s a big, strong man.
-He doesn’t look like he was weened on protein shakes like Giancarlo Stanton, but you do get the sense that there is potential for him to drive even more balls out of the yard.
-His ISO – (2B +2*3B+3*HR)/AB – rose from .142 to .170.
-While Bill James is projecting an ISO regression to .152, his HR/FB has increased, which suggests more power potential.
-I, like the lady sitting next to me at Target Field, just look his hips and predict upwards of 17 homers this season, with potentially 25 in his prime.
-Remember, he’s just 22 years old.
+He doesn’t look like he was weened on protein shakes like Giancarlo Stanton, but you do get the sense that there is potential for him to drive even more balls out of the yard, provided he gets a little more lift on them.